 Study Subject: Full-time PhDs in any of the following areas: Psychology, Social Work, Sociology, Criminal Justice, Peace Studies and International Development.

-Number of Scholarships: There are four scholarships available.
+Number of Awards: There are four scholarships available.

-Eligibility:Applicants must meet the following area for these scholarships:
+Eligibility:Applicants must meet the following area for these endowments:

 - UK, EU and international students proposing to study full-time in the Faculty of Social Sciences – International students will need to pay the balance of the international fee.